 Tower Fall is located off of Grand Loop Road (note that this road is closed in winter) near the Tower Junction where Grand Loop Road meets with US-212.
 The best place to get a photo op of the waterfall is from the Tower Fall Overlook near the road.

-Do the quick and easy hike along Uncle Tom’s Trail for an excellent view of Yellowstone Falls.
+Do the quick and easy hike along the Artist Point trail for an excellent view of Yellowstone Falls.
 There is an upper and lower waterfall making up Yellowstone Falls and both are striking to behold.

-Immediately after Yellowstone Falls you’ll find the Grand Canyon of Yellowstone.
+Yellowstone Falls is located within the Grand Canyon of Yellowstone.
 This massive slice in the earth is an erosional feature, likely caused by volcanic activity hundreds of thousands of years ago.

 One of the best places to get a photo op of the Grand Canyon of Yellowstone is from Artist Point, also located off of Grand Loop Road.
 I suppose if you have a sketchpad, this would also be a great place to draw the setting, too, hence the name, but…it’s much quicker to snap a picture (or two or twenty).